 Bowling Green is New York City’s oldest park.
 According to tradition, this spot served as the council ground for Native American tribes and was the site of the legendary sale of Manhattan to Peter Minuit in 1626.
-The Dutch called the area "the Plain" and used it for several purposes.
-It was the beginning of Heere Staat (High Street, now Broadway)—a trade route which extended north through Manhattan and the Bronx.
-It was also the site of a parade ground, meeting place, and cattle market.
-In 1686 the site became public property, when the City Charter put all "waste, vacant, unpatented and unappropriated lands" under municipal domain.
+The Dutch called the area “the Plain” and used it for several purposes including a parade ground, meeting place, and cattle market.
+It marked the beginning of Heere Staat (High Street, now Broadway)—a trade route which extended north through Manhattan and the Bronx.
+In 1686, the site was designated as public property, when the City Charter put all “waste, vacant, unpatented and unappropriated lands” under municipal domain.

-By the late 18th century, Bowling Green marked the center of New York’s most fashionable residential area, surrounded by rows of Federal-style townhouses.
-In 1819 the Common Council voted that neighbors could plant and tend the area in return for the exclusive use of the park by their families.
+By the late 18th century, Bowling Green was the center of New York’s most fashionable residential area, surrounded by rows of Federal-style townhouses.
+In 1819, the Common Council voted that neighbors could plant and tend the area in return for the exclusive use of the park by their families.
 By mid-century, shipping offices inhabited the old townhouses, and the park was returned to more public use.
-Monuments installed in the park in the 19th century include two fountains (now gone) and a statue of New York’s first mayor, Abraham De Peyster (1896, by George Bissell).
-De Peyster was moved to nearby Hanover Square in 1976.
+Monuments installed in the park in the 19th century include two fountains (now gone) and a statue of New York’s early mayor and later colonial Supreme Court Judge Abraham De Peyster (1896, by George Bissell).
+De Peyster was moved to nearby Hanover Square in 1976 and finally to Thomas Paine Park in 2014.

 In the first decade of the 20th century, Bowling Green was disrupted by the construction of the IRT subway.
 The park was rebuilt as part of citywide improvements made in preparation for visitors to the 1939 World’s Fair.
 Renovations to Bowling Green included removing the fountain basin, relocating the interior walkways, installing new benches, and providing new plantings.
 Mayor Fiorello LaGuardia, Parks Commissioner Robert Moses, members of the Board of Estimate, and local businessmen participated in the rededication ceremony, held April 6, 1939.
 Despite unseasonably late snow, the ceremony included a demonstration of colonial-era lawn bowling.